nanaze/jsdoctor/README.md

 The tool is not done.
 Enough is implemented at present to identify all JSDoc'd symbols in the current Closure codebase and extract the associated JSDoc comments.

-Left to do is the parsing of the comments, the combining of the symbols, and the rendering to HTML.
+Right now, the tool can do mimimal rendering to HTML.
+The following needs to be implemented:

+* Rendering of functions.
+* Inheritance
+* "this.foo" properties
+* lots more

 If you'd like to contribute, let me know by sending an email.